RackHD/docs/docs/monorail/monorail_api.rst

-Monorail API
+RackHD API
 -------------------------

-The Monorail API is an abstraction layer for the low-level management tasks that are performed on hardware devices.
+Our REST based API is the abstraction layer for the low-level management tasks that are performed on hardware devices, and information about those devices.
-For example, to boot an image on a compute node, the Monorail API is used to activate a workload containing the tasks that are appropriate to the device.
+For example, when a compute server is "discovered" (see :doc:`passive_discovery` for more details on this process), the information about that server is expressed as `nodes` and `catalogs` in the RackHD API.
+When you want to re-image that compute node, the RackHD API is used to activate a workflow containing the tasks that are appropriate to doing that function.

-Any user on the ORA_ADMIN_IF network can call any Monorail API.
-The Monorail API can be used to manage nodes, catalogs, workflows, tasks, templates, pollers, and other entities.
-For the complete list of functions, generate the API documentation as described below.
+The RackHD API can be used to manage nodes, catalogs, workflows, tasks, templates, pollers, and other entities.
+For the complete list of functions, generate the RackHD API documentation as described below.

 **List All Nodes**